NordicSemiconductor/Android-DFU-Library/README.md

 implementation 'no.nordicsemi.android:dfu:1.8.1'
 ```

+> Note: This version is not maintained anymore.
+All new features and bug fixes will be released on
+the latest version only.

-If you use proguard, add the following line to your proguard rules:
+If you use proguard/R8, add the following line to your proguard rules:
 ```-keep class no.nordicsemi.android.dfu.** { *; }```

 Starting from version 1.9.0 the library is able to retry a DFU update in case of an unwanted